Hot Water Diversion Update 2023!

-Looking through the above article, it’s quite clear to see that the whole idea surrounding the viability of hot water diversion was attached directly to the feed in tariff.
-My sums above show 14c feed in tariffs to discredit hot water diversion, a tariff rate which is quickly becoming a thing of the past.
-Brisbane is currently seeing an average 6-8c feed in tariff offer, which when you refer to my first calculation, would result in $138 yearly savings with a hot water relay.
+Looking through the above article, it’s quite clear to see that the whole idea surrounding the viability of hot water diversion was attached directly to the feed-in tariff.
+My sums above show 14c feed-in tariffs to discredit hot water diversion, a tariff rate that is quickly becoming a thing of the past.
+Brisbane is currently seeing an average 3-8c feed-in tariff offer, which when you refer to my first calculation, would result in $138 yearly savings with a hot water relay.
 So, tariffs are reduced, install relays on every job again, right?
 Well, not quite…

 Cold Shower Fix:

-The fix would be to restrict the parameters of the relay to ensure it always heats by 10am, but then by that point you might as well go for a simple timer – it’s cheaper and does the same thing.
-It also has the added benefit of a “boost” function (something absent in the relay) allowing for night time heating.
-However, this night time boost will come at the cost of standard electricity rates – 24c – as opposed to the much more attractive off peak electricity rates of 18c.
-So if you require frequent night time boosts, haven’t you just defeated the point of changing your hot water optimisation?
+The fix would be to restrict the parameters of the relay to ensure it always heats by 10 am, but then by that point, you might as well go for a simple timer – it’s cheaper and does the same thing.
+It also has the added benefit of a “boost” function (something absent in the relay) allowing for nighttime heating.
+However, this nighttime boost will come at the cost of standard electricity rates – 29c – as opposed to the much more attractive off-peak electricity rates of 18c.
+So if you require frequent nighttime boosts, haven’t you just defeated the point of changing your hot water optimisation?

 This is huge.
-Suddenly we’re not talking about feed in tariffs of 14c, and we’re not even talking about feed in tariffs of 6c.
+Suddenly we’re not talking about feed-in tariffs of 14c, and we’re not even talking about feed-in tariffs of 6c.
 We’re talking about potentially 0c tariffs.
-If you’re export limited to 5kW but have the system capacity generation of 8kW, you’re missing out on 3kW (for multiple hours in the middle of the day) which can easily be soaked by a hot water system.
-Now as you might know, I’m a visual kind of guy, so let’s try to explain my excitement with some images:
+If you export limited to 5kW but have a system capacity generation of 8kW, you’re missing out on 3kW (for multiple hours in the middle of the day) which can easily be soaked by a hot water system.
+Now, as you might know, I’m a visual kind of guy, so let’s try to explain my excitement with some images:

-Of course, this is a perfect example for simplicity sake.
+Of course, this is a perfect example for simplicity’s sake.
 You are going to get rainy days, periods of high usage, etc., so the savings won’t be this consistently high.
-However, even if we go as far to halve these savings (as I did in my original hot water efficiency calculations) that’s still $60 savings a quarter, or $240 a year – well above my high end 2018 example of $136 a year.
+However, even if we go as far as to halve these savings (as I did in my original hot water efficiency calculations) that’s still $60 savings a quarter, or $240 a year – well above my high-end 2018 example of $136 a year.

 Putting it All Together

-So now we have export limiting, on top of reduced feed in tariffs.
+So now we have export limiting, on top of the reduced feed-in tariffs.
 I don’t feel one or the other would justify a hot water timer by itself, but combining both together it’s hard to ignore hot water diversion is making a comeback.
 However, I can’t help but feel the story of hot water diversion is not complete yet.
-We are forced to install a “dumb” timer to make sure we don’t have cold showers We’re forced to use it in the hours of export limiting without any room to adapt to your usage habits.
+We are forced to install a “dumb” timer to make sure we don’t have cold showers.
+This dumb timer also has a very limited warranty, which feels disconnected from a high quality system.
+We’re forced to use it in the hours of export limiting without any room to adapt to your usage habits.
 Seems a waste of how smart the future is supposed to be.
 Watching your solar system un-optimally power such a large, expensive load.
 What if there was a device that could: